The 6 Best Eye Heating Masks (for Dry Eyes & Blepharitis)

 (Plus, this way I don’t have to constantly run to the microwave and back when I’m using it)

 The USB cable allows you to power this one via your phone, your PC, or a power bank – which is very convenient for using on the go.
-You can use the box that it comes in and take it anywhere with you.
+You can use the box that comes in and take it anywhere.

 The timer allows you to control your treatment and you can safely drift off to sleep – without worrying you’ll wake up in the middle of the night for blinking.